-If you're like us, instant oatmeal is a winter staple.
+If you're like us, instant oatmeal is a morning staple.
 Two minutes for a hot, healthy breakfast?
 You can't beat it.
 But it can be hard to find the one brand that's just right.
 So we played Golidlocks ("Too sweet!"
-"Too bland!") and tested dozens of oatmeals, both new and old, to find the best ones on the market.
-Here are a few favorites, from apples and cinnamon to chocolate.
-Yes, chocolate!
+"Too bland!") and tested dozens of brands of oatmeal, both new and old, to find the best ones on the market.
+Here are a few favorites — from apple-cinnamon to chocolate (yes, chocolate!).

 Whole Foods’ 365 Everyday Value Organic Apple Cinnamon Instant Oatmeal ranked highly among our tasters for its creamy consistency, tart apples and perfect amount of cinnamon.